bohnman/squiggly/README.md

 ### Generic Servlet Webapp

-This library provides some convenience classes for working with the Servlet API.
+Squiggly Filter provides some convenience classes for integration with the Servlet API.

 NOTE: the servlet API is declared as an optional dependency in this project.
 You will need to specify this dependency in your project's pom.xml.